Labrador Retriever Characteristics

 Microchipping: $50-$70

-The average cost of microchipping is around $50 but may vary from state to state.
-Along with a dog license, it could cost an additional 10-20 bucks.
-Spot Pet Insurance highly recommends every pet parent get their pets microchipped, as it can help increase the chances of finding a lost pet.
+The average cost of microchipping is about $50 but can vary state to state.
+If you will also need a dog license, this can increase the cost by about $10-$20.
+Spot Pet Insurance highly recommends every pet parent get their furbaby microchipped because it can help increase the chance of your pet being reunited with you if ever they are lost or stolen.

 Vaccinations: $280-$300

-There are certain core vaccinations that a Labrador Retriever would need.
-These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies.
-All of these could cost you around $150-$200.
+There are certain core vaccinations that your Labrador Retriever will need.
+These vaccinations include; distemper, parvovirus, adenovirus type 1, Adenovirus type 2, and rabies.
+In total, these vaccinations could cost you around $150-$200.

 Miscellaneous: $300-$350

-Adding the initial costs of buying/adopting, food, grooming, medical costs, and other recurring and one-time expenses, you can expect the total lifetime cost of owning a Lab to be around $20,000-$22,000.
-This estimated cost does not include the costs of medical emergencies should they happen to your pet.
+Adding the initial costs of buying or adopting your labrador retriever, the cost of food, grooming, medical expenses, and other recurring and one-time expenses, you can expect the total lifetime cost of owning a Lab to be around $20,000-$22,000.
+Please keep in mind that this estimate does not include the cost of medical emergencies should your pet ever experience that.

 How can Spot Pet Insurance help?